-- Two studies evaluated the effects of reducing pesticide, herbicide and fertiliser use on bat populations.
-One study was in Mexico and one study was in Portugal.
+- Three studies evaluated the effects of reducing pesticide, herbicide and fertiliser use on bat populations.
+One study was in Mexico, one was in Portugal, and one in Germany.

 - Community composition (1 study): One replicated, site comparison study in Portugal found that farms using few or no chemicals had different compositions of bat species to farms using high chemical inputs.

-- Richness/diversity (1 study): One site comparison study in Mexico found that coffee agroforestry plantations using few or no chemicals had a higher diversity of insect-eating bat species than plantations with high chemical inputs, but the diversity of fruit and nectar-eating bat species did not differ.
+- Richness/diversity (2 studies): One site comparison study in Mexico found that coffee agroforestry plantations using few or no chemicals had a higher diversity of insect-eating bat species than plantations with high chemical inputs, but the diversity of fruit and nectar-eating bat species did not differ.
 One paired sites study in Germany recorded more bat species over grassland with moderate or no fertiliser applications than grassland with high fertiliser applications.

-- Abundance (2 studies): Two site comparison or paired sites studies (one replicated) in Portugal and Germany found that farms using few or no chemicals had higher bat activity (relative abundance) than farms using high chemical inputs.
+- Abundance (2 studies): Two site comparison or paired sites studies (one replicated) in Portugal and Germany found that farms or grasslands with few or no chemical inputs had higher overall bat activity (relative abundance) than those using high chemical inputs.

-For studies that involve reducing pesticide, herbicide or fertiliser use alongside other interventions, see ‘Threat: Agriculture – All farming systems – Use organic farming instead of conventional farming’.
+For studies that involve excluding the use of pesticide, herbicide or fertiliser alongside other interventions, see ‘Threat: Agriculture – All farming systems – Use organic farming instead of conventional farming’.

 Bayat S., Geiser F., Kristiansen P. & Wilson S.C.
 (2014) Organic contaminants in bats: trends and new issues.
 Environment International, 63, 40–52.